SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 In [@doi:10.1016/j.neuron.2020.12.013], it was shown that attentional information from V4 or arousal can change the timings of groups of events in V1.
 They develop a HMM model for quantifying the transitions.
 "In this study, van Kempen et al. show that fluctuations in neural excitability are coordinated between visual areas with retinotopic precision.
 Top-down attention drives interareal coordination along the reverse cortical hierarchy, predicting better behavioral performance with increased coordination."

-### cortical songs [@Ikegaya2004]
+### Cortical songs

-* Ikegaya and colleagues worked on spontaneous activity in vitro and in vivo.
+* Ikegaya and colleagues [@Ikegaya2004] worked on spontaneous activity in vitro and in vivo.
 They demonstrated that in cortical activity, we can find a repetition of several motifs.
 In PSCs, but also in spike activity.
 These sequences repeat after minutes and have a precise spatio temporal structure with a ms precision.
 They can be specific of a particular layer or colomn, are synchronized with network activity oscillation and can involve several cells.
 They also demonstated that these sequences can form supersequences : the cortical songs.
 It consist of the assembly of several sequences which repeat in a specific order with a compressed timing.
 * "We find precise repetitions of spontaneous patterns of synaptic inputs in neocortical neurons in vivo and in vitro.
 These patterns repeat after minutes, maintaining millisecond accuracy."
 * Precisely repeating motifs of spontaneous synaptic activity in slices: duration around 1s +/- .5 s.
 Some events in motifs are of similar size but sometimes absent - better described by Bernouilli than SE (and covariance)
 * *in vivo*  spontaneous activity also reveals repeating sequences.
 About 3000 sequences, each involving 3-10 cells out of about 900, and last up to 3 seconds